 Basin-specific approaches to CSO control

-The CSO Control Program assembles a “toolkit” of potential approaches for CSO control.
-CSO Project teams work to identify approaches in that toolkit that address the problem defined in each project area.
+The CSO Control Program assembled a “toolkit” of potential approaches for CSO control.
+CSO Project teams worked to identify approaches in that toolkit that addressed the problem defined in each project area.

 In fall 2009, the project team evaluated a broad range of alternative means for CSO control using a range of factors.
 Further refinement and evaluation of these alternatives were carried out in spring 2010.
 King County decided on a proposal for CSO control in each basin between October and December 2010.

 Public input informed the alternatives selection process.
-Visit the decision process page for an update on King County's decision process and how the public participated.
+Visit the decision process page for King County's decision process and how the public participated.

 King County is committed to working with you